MarcGuiot/globsframework/README.md

 # globsframework
 This is a metamodel framework.

-The goal of this framwork is to replace beans by an object call a Glob.
+The goal of this framwork is to replace beans by an object called a Glob.
 This Glob is a kind of map.
 The key to access a field is not a string but an instance of a Field.
-Theses Fields (for a given 'bean') are contains in an instance of a GlobType.
-GlobType and Field contains additional information onymone can add.
+Theses Fields (for a given 'bean') are encapsulated in an instance of GlobType.
+GlobType and Field contains additional information anyone can add.

-Thank to that we can write generic code (not magic;-) that serialize in XMl/Json/binary, that insert in a DB.
-It help also to map object to other object using some configuration files.
+Thanks to that, we can write generic code (not magic;-) that serialize in XML/Json/binary, that insert in a DB.
+It helps also to map object to other object using some configuration files.
 There is multiple way to create a GlobType.

 ## Here an example :
-In these example, we create a GlobType, associate an 'annotation' call NamingField to a field, set and get a value for the given field, and retreive the field using the NamngFieldAnnotationType which is also a Glob.
+In these examples, we create a GlobType, associate an 'annotation' called NamingField to a field, set and get a value for the given field, and retreive the field using the NamingFieldAnnotationType which is also a Glob.

 ```
          GlobType type = GlobTypeBuilderFactory.create("aType")